First Aid (film)

-First Aid is a 1931 American pre-Code crime drama film directed by Stuart Paton.
+First Aid is a 1931 American pre-Code crime film directed by Stuart Paton.
 Produced by Ralph M. Like, the film was released on 5 July 1931 and was distributed by Sono Art-World Wide Pictures.
 First Aid was filmed in Santa Monica, California.
 Some scenes were filmed at the Bon Ton Ballroom.

-Premise
+Plot

 Ralph Ingram, a brain specialist whose alcoholism has ruined his career, tries to regain his reputation while working with an ambulance team.
 He is in love with Lil Hollins, who works as a taxi dancer, but Lil's boss, Michael Rush, is also in love with her.